SniperXyZ011/Web_page_project/README.md

-# Web_page_project
+# WebProject
-This is a web landing page which i created using youtube tutorials last year, it includes html, css and js as well.
+This is a web page.